asift91/Manual_Migration/option1.md

             # --auth-mode login means authentication mode as login, after login the container will be created.
             ```
-        - Container can be created using Azure Portal, Navigate to the same storage account created and click on container and click on Add button.
+        - Container can be created using Azure Portal, navigate to the same storage account created and click on container and click on Add button.

         - After giving the mandatory container name, click on create button.
             ![image](ss/Containercreation.PNG)